Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-PyTest.md

 - Verify credentials in `.env.spira` or `spira.cfg`
 - Check that project_id exists in Spira
 - Ensure test case IDs are valid
+- Check if test has a mapping (function, class, module, marker, or default)
+- If no `default` is configured, only explicitly mapped tests will be logged
 - Enable verbose mode to see detailed logging

 **Wrong test case mapping?**

-- Check the priority order: spira_id marker > other markers > function name > class name > default
+- Check the priority order: spira_id marker > other markers > function name > class name > module name > default
-- Verify spelling of function/class/marker names in configuration
+- Verify spelling of function/class/marker/module names in configuration
 - Remember that names are case-insensitive in the config file
+- **For module mapping:** Use the full dotted path as pytest sees it
+  - Run `pytest path/to/test.py -v` to see: `Checking module mapping for module: 'actual.module.name'`
+  - Use that exact string in your config (e.g., `tests.features.mywork.test_myincidents = 4870`)
+  - Common mistake: Using `test_myincidents` instead of `tests.features.mywork.test_myincidents`
 - Enable verbose mode to see which test case ID is being used

 **Environment variables not working?**